 Ongoing value is strong.
 Earn double points on gas, grocery, drugstore & all travel related expenses (air, water, rail and road transport, lodging and tour operator sales).
 Each Amex point is worth 1 cent.
 As a result, the base rewards rate is worth 1% and the bonus rewards rate is worth 2%.
 If you transfer your points to Aeroplan, the base rewards rate is worth 1.28% and 2.56% on bonus categories, which is stellar.
 The insurance package is phenomenal.

 What makes this card the gold standard of flexibility in Canada however, is that you can book any travel related purchase (flight, cruise, train, hotel, or rental car) on the card, and then use your points to pay ANY of the travel expenses that show up on your statement, including taxes & fees.
 You can ALSO choose to transfer your Membership Rewards points to Aeroplan or British Airways AVIOS points 1:1 with no additional charges – secretly making this the most valuable Aeroplan card on the market.
-Pair this card with the TD Aeroplan Visa Infinite card above and you’ll have 50,000 bonus points to start.
+Pair this card with the TD Aeroplan Visa Infinite® card below and you’ll have 50,000 bonus points to start.

 In the end, Amex gives the cardholder additional flexibility to take advantage of promotions and cost saving opportunities in both the Aeroplan and Avios programs, without sacrificing any value if you decide to redeem for any travel purchase.

-Best “Book Anything, Anytime, Anywhere” Travel Credit Card In Canada:
+Best “Book Anything, Anytime, Anywhere” Travel Credit Card In Canada